Diet App Scorecard: Monthly User Ratings for Popular Calorie Trackers

 For deeper analysis of specific dimensions like food database accuracy, free tier value, and logging speed, see our companion articles in the Diet App Scorecard series.

 There isn't one best calorie tracking app for everyone.
 Different apps appeal to different users.
 The Simple app often resonates with people who want intermittent fasting structure and a coaching-oriented experience.
-Some fitness-focused users are drawn to MacroFactor's more analytical style, though reviews also point to execution issues.
+Some fitness-focused users are drawn to MacroFactor's analytical style, and its adaptive macro algorithm drew the most enthusiastic reviews of any app in the June scorecard.
 MyNetDiary is most often praised for ease of use, free barcode scanning, broad nutrition detail, and a staff-verified food database.
 The purpose of the scorecard is not to choose for you, but to show which strengths and tradeoffs users are reporting right now.

 Diet App Scorecard May 2026: User Ratings and Review Trends.
 Eleven apps, 2,508 reviews analyzed.
 Calo posted the highest rating (4.66), with MyNetDiary second (4.56) — the first month MyNetDiary wasn't on top.
 MyFitnessPal fell to a scorecard-low 1.82, and BitePal's rating jumped a full star while its billing complaints continued.
 Authenticity concerns narrowed from six apps to three.